Do Shrooms Go Bad? Shelf Life, Storage & Potency Test (2025 Guide)

 - National Library of Medicine.
 Stability of Psilocybin in Solution and Biological Matrices. https://pubmed.ncbi.nlm.nih.gov/17002211/

-Dr. Marina Garcia Moreno – Scientific Author
+About the Author: Dr. Marina Garcia Moreno

 Dr. Marina Garcia Moreno is the Chief Scientific Officer at miraculix Lab, where she leads scientific development focused on harm reduction, drug checking, and psychoactive substance analysis.
 She holds a PhD (Dr. rer. nat.) in Medical Microbiology and Bacteriology from Friedrich Schiller University Jena (Germany), and has over 8 years of experience in biomedical and translational research.